Bid Decisions on Firm-Fixed Price for Academic Research Contracts Policy

 Principal Investigators

-Principal Investigators (PI) seeking to submit FFP bids must review the policy and complete all steps required, including consulting with the Office of Contracts and Grants to determine if the cumulative annual FFP obligations are within limits established by the policy.
+Principal Investigators (PI) seeking to submit FFP bids must review the policy and complete all steps required, including consulting with the Office of Academic Research, to determine if the cumulative annual FFP obligations are within limits established by FFP procedures.
 Once this has been accomplished, the PI must complete the steps outlined in the procedure for seeking approval to submit FFP bids.

-The Department chair/UDRI Division Head must seek the necessary approval on behalf of the PI.
+The department chair must seek the necessary approval on behalf of the PI.

-Director, Research Institute, Vice President For Research & Executive Director, Research Institute, and Vice President for Finance & Administrative Services
+Vice President for Academic Research and Vice President for Finance & Administrative Services

-The Director, Research Institute, Vice President for Research & Executive Director, Research Institute, and Vice President for Finance & Administrative Services must approve the FFP bid, as outlined in the procedure for approving FFP bids.
+The Office of Academic Research or Vice President for Finance & Administrative Services, as appropriate, must approve the FFP bid as outlined in the procedure for approving FFP bids.

 Board of Trustees Finance Committee